Singapore company registration: A comprehensive guide

 Before you register your Singapore company, you’ll need to be aware of these requirements:

-- Your company name needs to be approved before incorporation.
+- Your company name needs to be approved before registration.

 - You need to appoint a minimum of one resident* director.
 An unlimited number of additional resident or non-resident directors can be appointed as well.
 Both resident and non-resident directors need to be at least 18 years old, not bankrupt, and free of any malpractice charges in the past.